ShielderSec/webtech/README.md

 ```

 It's important to install webtech in a folder where user can write because it will download the signature database in that folder.

+## Burp Integration

+Download Jython 2.7.0 standalone and install it into Burp

+In "Extender" > "Options" > "Python Environment":
+- Select the Jython jar location

+Finally, in "Extender" > "Extension":
+- Click "Add"
+- Select "py" or "Python" as extension format
+- Select the `Burp-WebTech.py` file in this folder

 ## Usage